 Filing cabinets, stacks of boxes, open file shelving… storing paper takes up a ton of space.
 Whether you currently store your documents in your office or a separate warehouse, you’re paying a premium for that space.

-When you choose SecureScan for your bulk scanning needs, the process of converting your documents is simple and straightforward.
+When you choose SecureScan for your bulk scanning needs, the process is simple and straightforward.
 We handle the heavy lifting, logistics, and planning at your direction, ensuring the end result meets your expectations.

-You’ll be asked about the number of documents/boxes to be converted, the condition of your documents, the number of fields you want to extract and index, and how you want your final documents delivered.
+You’ll be asked about the number of documents/boxes to be converted, the condition of your documents, and the number of fields you want to extract from your documents in order to estimate a cost for your project.

 Step 2.
 Document Transportation: Our team will arrive at your location at a predetermined time to retrieve your documents.
 Your boxes will be carefully loaded onto our truck by members of our team, and an inventory is taken to ensure that every box is accounted for.
 Then, we will safely and securely transport your documents back to the scanning facility for initial processing.